 Sweep driveways, sidewalks, and steps rather than hosing them off.
 Routinely check for leaks at your spigot connection and tighten as necessary.
 If your hose leaks, replace the nylon or rubber hose washer and ensure a tight connection to the spigot using pipe tape and a wrench.
 After the gardening season is over, disconnect and store hoses and tighten spigot valves.
 This saves water and avoids freeze damage to hoses during the North Country's cold winters.

 Select hardy and native plants for your landscape.
 These are more acclimated to the local climate and rainfall, and won't require additional water as much as non-native plants.

 Let your grass grow longer.
 Maintain grass height at about three to four inches and raise your mower blade to cut off no more than 1/3 of the grass blade.

 We recycle materials, why not recycle water?
-Use non-contaminated excess water from cooking or humidifiers to water plants and gardens.
-Rain barrels are a resourceful tool to collect runoff water from your home.
-Add rain barrels to collect water from your home Click for an online tutorial on how to make a rain barrel.
+Use non-contaminated excess water from cooking or dehumidifiers to water plants and gardens.
+Install rain barrels to collect water from rooftops to water your lawn and garden.
+An inch of rain falling on a 1,000 square foot roof will contribute about 600 gallons of water.
+Click for an online tutorial on how to make a rain barrel.

 Consider using a car wash which recycles water.
 If you wash your car at home, do it on the lawn so excess water will be absorbed rather than running off into storm drains.
 Before you begin, check to ensure your hose spigot and nozzle connections are tight.
 Fill a bucket with water and scrub down your car rather than blasting it from the hose.
 When hosing off the vehicle, control the water flow with an automatic shut-off nozzle.
 Be sure to never leave the hose running when it's not in use.